uroflavin/roadmap/README.md

 - A number of **milestones** as an indicator for overall-progress of this roadmap (to be compliant with SierraSoftworks/roadmap)
 - The **timeline** and the **project metadata** are unchanged
 - The whole thing is supplemented by **release** assignments

+In advance, i like to support some more planning approaches.

 Objectives, milestones, deliverables and releases can have any number of references.